Lišov: Sights

 The most valuable building is the Schwarzenberg Hospital, built by Jan Adolf of Schwarzenberg in 1675–1676.
-Today it houses a museum, a library and a gallery.
+Today it houses a museum, a library and an art gallery.

 The Church of Saint Wenceslaus was built in the second half of the 19th century.
 It replaced the old church.
 The Church of Saints Nicholas and Leonard in Dolní Slověnice is originally a Gothic church from the late 13th century.
 It was later rebuilt in the Baroque style.

 A technical monument is Locus perennis or "eternal place", an obelisk with built-in levelling markings.
 It was established here as one of the seven fixed points of accurate levelling of the Austro-Hungarian surveying system for European measurements.
 According to this system, the altitude of the obelisk is exactly 565.1483 m above sea level in Trieste.